This content has been machine translated dynamically.

-- Mobile app management (MAM) load balancing virtual IP address: MAM load balancing virtual IP addresses are required for NetScaler Gateway to communicate with XenMobile nodes that are configured in a cluster.
-In XenMobile, by default, all traffic from NetScaler Gateway routes to the load balancing virtual IP address on port 8443.
+- Mobile app management (MAM) load balancing virtual IP address: MAM load balancing virtual IP addresses are required for Citrix Gateway to communicate with XenMobile nodes that are configured in a cluster.
+In XenMobile, by default, all traffic from Citrix Gateway routes to the load balancing virtual IP address on port 8443.

 The procedures in this article explain how to create a new XenMobile virtual machine (VM) and joining the new VM to an existing VM.
 Those steps create a cluster setup.

 - You have fully configured the required XenMobile node.

 - Configure NTP on all cluster nodes and the XenMobile database.
 For clustering to work properly, all of those servers must have the same time.